Proper Lubrication for Your Electric Drill: A Step-by-Step Guide

 5. Test the drill’s functionality: Perform a few test operations with your drill, such as drilling into a scrap piece of wood or other suitable material.
 Pay attention to how smoothly the drill operates and whether it feels different from before lubrication.
 If you notice any issues, consider double-checking the lubrication and the assembly process.

-See also Best lightweight battery drill
+See also Best portable electric drill

 Note: If you encounter any problems or the drill does not operate as expected, it may be necessary to repeat the lubrication process or seek professional assistance.